idvorkin/techdiary/notes/ios.md

 ### Ssh to another box - Blink

 Great SSH client.
-Because ssh is not persistent, you probably want an ssh session that auto re-attaches to tmux  [tbd].
+Because ssh is not persistent, you probably want an ssh session that auto re-attaches to TMUX [tbd].

 What about MOSH?
 MOSH has great promise, but the project hasn't been updated in years, and still doesn't support true color.
-I use ssh with an auto tmux reconnector in stead.
+I use ssh with an auto TMUX reconnect in stead.

-### Run linux on your iOS device
+### Run Linux on your iOS device

 The holy grail. [iSh](https://github.com/tbodt/ish) takes a very impressive approach.
-And tk The author of ish is incredibly cool, I have the utmost respect for his project and his style.
+And TK The author of ish is incredibly cool, I have the utmost respect for his project and his style.

-iSh Creates an x86 emulated machine (e.g. simulate execution), and run alpine linux in it.
+iSh Creates an x86 emulated machine (e.g. simulate execution), and run alpine Linux in it.
 I love this but it has two big gaps.
 A) Compatibility B) Speed.
 There are still CPU instructions and system calls that aren't supported so large swaths of applications don't work - E.g. NPM, Rust.
 B) Because it's emulated it's slow, so I need to use trimmed down versions of all my configurations.

 ### To be filed

-- Working Copy - the best git (only?) git edior
+- Working Copy - the best git (only?) git editor
-- Editorial - Markdown editor that can interact with Working Copy (seems nicer then ByWord)
+- Editorial - Markdown editor that can interact with Working Copy (seems nicer then Byword)
-- ByWord - Markdown editor that can interact with Working Copy
+- Byword - Markdown editor that can interact with Working Copy
-- iVim - VIM clone, slightly unstable but can open files from other apps (:idoc)
+- iVIM - VIM clone, slightly unstable but can open files from other apps (:idoc)